 From Dorothy McNett's Recipe Book.| Browse by Category | Browse alphabetically | Cooking Club |

 From Dorothy McNett's recipes at www.dorothymcnett.com.
 Sort of an omelette.....Hangtown Fry was created in 1849.
 A miner from Shirttail Bend hailed into Hangtown with a poke full of gold nuggets, plunked his fortune down on the counter of Cary House, and said he wanted the finest, most expensive meal they had.
 When he was told that oysters and eggs were the most expensive items on the menu, he told the cook to put them together and serve up the food.
-By 1867, Hangtown Fry was available in some San Francisco restaurants.
+By 1867, Hangtown Fry was available in some San Francisco restaurants, and still is occasionally.

 Recipe created 2005-05-02.